-The lecture deals with the topic of "Corporate Social Responsibility" (CSR).
-The focus is on the background of CSR and the relationship between profit generation and responsibility.
-For this purpose, theoretical foundations of CSR as well as practical CSR competencies are discussed.
-One of the central questions is how CSR can be managed under competitive pressure and recent developments such as digitization, disruption of business models, and globalization.
-Managerial challenges in the field of CSR management are illustrated by case studies.
+This lecture series deals with the topic of "Corporate Social Responsibility" (CSR) within all disciplines of business administration.
+The focus is on the conceptual background of CSR and the relationship between profit generation and responsibility.
+For this purpose, the implications of CSR, csr-related regulations as well as practical impact of CSR are discussed along the value chain of companies as well as whole economies.
+One of the central questions is how CSR can be integrated and managed in the face of challenges and opportunities stemming from competitive pressure, new regulation, disruption of business models, digitalization, and globalization.
+Managerial challenges in the field of CSR management are illustrated by real life examples.

-The lecture sensitizes participants to the relevance of ethical questions in daily business.
-The imparted knowledge enables students to handle the prominent term "Corporate Social Responsibility" appropriately.
-In particular, students are able to define the scope and the limits of CSR with reasonable care.
-These competencies allow students to structure and handle ethical challenges in management.
+The lecture sensitizes participants to the diversity of topics, the impact on business models as well as the relevance of CSR in daily business.
+The imparted knowledge enables students to understand the myrad of implications the concept of "Corporate Social Responsibility" has on many aspects of business as well as everyday life.
+In particular, students get an overview of the broad topic landscape of CSR.
+This allows them to build the competencies required to define the scope, implications, and limits of CSR in management.

-Contact hours Independent study time
+Forms of teaching and learning Contact hours Independent study time

 Lecture 2 SWS 9 SWS

-ECTS 4
+ECTS credits 4

 Language English

 Form of assessment Written exam (60 min.)

-Restricted Admission no
+Restricted admission no

 Further information -

-Examiner Performing lecturer Prof. Dr. Laura Prof. Dr. Laura Mar Marie Edinger-Schons ie Edinger-Schons
+Prof. Dr. Christoph Spengel

 Offering Spring semester & fall semester

 Duration of module 1 semester

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu., MAKUWI

 Preliminary course work -

-Program-specific Competency Goals CG 4, CG 5
+Program-specific Competency Goals CG 1, CG 3, CG 4

 Graded yes